When it comes to investing in the stock market, there are countless investing apps to choose from.

 When you earn dividends within your portfolio, that money goes towards your cash balance.
 Once your cash balance exceeds $25, that money is automatically invested across your entire portfolio.

-M1 makes sure that every last penny is invested and working to generate returns for you.
+M1 makes sure that every last penny is invested and works to generate returns for you.

 With M1 Finance, you can purchase as little as 1/10,000th of a share of a stock or ETF that trades on the platform through fractional shares.

 This is very handy for stocks like Amazon that trade for over $3,000 a share.
 On other apps, you would likely have to buy whole shares of stocks which makes it much harder to effectively diversify your investments.